TrackPolitics logoTrackPolitics

 AI-generated

-Jo Stevens is the Labour (Co-op) MP for Cardiff East, first elected in 2015.
-She has held senior frontbench roles, including Shadow Secretary of State for Wales (2021–2024) and Shadow Secretary of State for Digital, Culture, Media and Sport (2020–2021), and she has served on several Commons committees.
-She has been Secretary of State for Wales since July 2024.
+Jo Stevens is a Labour and Co-operative MP for Cardiff East, first elected in 2015.
+She has held a range of frontbench and committee roles, including Shadow Secretary of State for Wales, and since July 2024 has served as Secretary of State for Wales.

 Voting Patterns